M-Serrano-Altena/AH-Chips-and-Circuits/README.md

   A central class responsible for storing gates, wires, and a specialized **`Occupancy`** grid, which helps check if a coordinate is free or already used by wires/gates.

 - **`Occupancy`**
   Stores wire and gate usage per coordinate.
-This ensures no two wires overlap and no wire blocks another gate.
+This ensures that no two wires overlap and that no wire can block another gate from making its connection.

 - **`Wire`**
-  Contains the coordinates of a single wire, including each segment on the 3D grid.
+  Contains the coordinates of each segment from an individual wire on the 3D grid.
 It also offers collision checks and length calculations.

 - **Algorithm Classes**
   - **`Greed`** / **`Greed_random`** provide basic BFS routing, optionally randomizing the order in which wires are placed.
   - **`A_star`** applies a heuristic-driven pathfinding approach (inherited from `Greed`) to find shorter wire paths.
-  - **`A_star_optimize`** further refines solutions via simulated annealing and other permutations for rerouting.
+  - **`A_star_optimize`** further optimizes fully connected solutions by removing multiple wires at the same time and rerouting them with `A_star`.
   - **`Pseudo_random`** and **`True_random`** extend `Greed_random` with even more random-based expansions.
-  - **`IRRA_PR`** and **`IRRA_A_star`** integrate Iterative Random Rerouting either with PR or A\* input.
+  - **`IRRA_PR`** and **`IRRA_A_star`** integrate Iterative Random Rerouting either with `Pseudo_random` (PR) or `A_star` as input solution.

 <br>